lamegaton/lamegaton.github.io/_posts/notebook/coffee/2024-04-22-50-places-to-visit-in-canada.md

 3. **Special Features**:
    - Known for its distinctive artist residencies and avant-garde architecture.
 - A strong community focused on preserving cultural heritage while embracing sustainable development.
 4. **Summary**: Fogo Island represents a unique blend of contemporary art and traditional Newfoundland culture, making it a compelling destination for cultural tourism and community-driven economic revival.

+**Note from son:**
+- fisherman
+- industrial destroy old lifestyle
+- good at hospitality
+  - hospitality: love of strangers

 ### Fundy National Park, New Brunswick